 Applicants for the MS with a major in criminal justice must submit the following documentation to the College of Graduate Studies, Jacksonville State University, 700 Pelham Road North, Jacksonville, Alabama 36265-1602, to be considered for admission:

-If English is not the applicant’s native language, the applicant is required to submit an official TOEFL score report, an IELTS score report, or a PTE score report (please refer to page 28 of this Completed JSU Graduate Application for Admission (
+If English is not the applicant’s native language, the applicant is required to submit an official TOEFL score report, an IELTS score report, or a PTE score report.
+Completed JSU Graduate Application for Admission (

 http://www.jsu.edu/graduate/grad_app.html) Non-refundable $35.00 application processing fee

 Official transcripts(s) from all postsecondary institutions attended.
 (Students who have previously attended JSU do not need to request a transcript from the University.)

 Official tests scores on the General Test of the GRE or the MAT

 Three “Graduate Reference Forms” completed by individuals who can provide qualitative assessment of the applicant’s potential for success in graduate course work.
 This form is available in the office of the College of Graduate Studies or online at

 Applicants who meet the general admission requirements of the College of Graduate Studies are eligible for admission to the MS with a major in criminal justice program.
 A particular undergraduate major is not specified for admission to this program.